AlexaWu/R-project__Econometrics-Theory-and-Applications/README.md

 **Topics**: Randomized Trials, Regression, Instrumental Variables, Regression Continuity Designs, Differences in Differences, Financial Data Properties, Linear Models for Financial Time Series, Asset Volatility, Application of Volatility Models, and Value-at-Risk

 > This is a Master’s level course in Econometrics.
-Students who successfully complete this course should be comfortable applying a number of widely accepted econometric methods using common statistical software.
-This course will focus on econometric methods involving panel and time series data, with applications relevant for both economics and finance.
-Students should feel be able to report the results of their work to a variety of audiences.
-They should be able to critique reported regression results in applied academic papers and interpret the results for someone who is not trained as an economist.
+Econometrics is applying	statistical tools and techniques to	study	economic issues	and	theory.
+This course will focus on **econometric methods involving panel and time series data**, with applications relevant for both economics and finance.
+Students should be able to **critique reported regression results in applied academic papers** and **interpret the results to a variety of audiences**.

-### ANALYSIS OF FINANCIAL DATA WITH R
+### ANALYSIS OF FINANCIAL DATA WITH R - Tsay (ISBN-13:978‐0470890813)

 [Part 1](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/ANALYSIS%20OF%20FINANCIAL%20DATA%20WITH%20R%201.r)\
 [Part 2](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/ANALYSIS%20OF%20FINANCIAL%20DATA%20WITH%20R%202.r)\